hpc-gridware/clusterscheduler/doc/markdown/manual/development-guide/01_prepare_dev_env.md

 Source code documentation can be extracted via:

 * Doxygen
+* graphviz, ...
+(Dependencies depend also on the platform)

 In order to test your changes you need to be able to run the automated testsuite which requires: